Last Updated: 29 April 2020

 I’ve been doing yoga for years, and one of the best decisions I made in the early days of my practice was to start keeping a yoga journal.

 No, I don’t mean ordering and hoarding the magazine.
 I mean keeping a physical journal of my practice.

 This came in handy when I started my yoga teacher training as keeping a log of your daily practice is required of most yoga teacher trainings.

-When I first started keeping a yoga journal I didn’t really have any specific goals in mind.
-I just wanted to track my practice, but I found journaling allows me to connect deeper with my practice.
+But, when I first started keeping a yoga journal I didn’t really have any specific goals in mind.
+I wasn’t trying to prove to anybody that I have a solid practice.
+I just wanted to track my own personal yoga practice.
+It wasn’t long before I saw major benefits.